 Private Property

-Private property in urban areas is theoretically guaranteed, but due to the weak rule of law, it cannot be effectively safeguarded.
-In rural areas, all land is owned by the government, although customary rights to usage are common.
-The events in 2013/14 severely damaged fundamental property rights, as the government was unable to protect its citizens and their assets during and after the conflict, resulting in the displacement of millions of people.
-Many returning individuals have found their properties occupied by others and have faced challenges in reclaiming their land, particularly Muslim owners.
-International non-governmental organizations (INGOs) like the Norwegian Refugee Council have implemented programs to assist returnees in advocating for their property rights.
+Private property is legally guaranteed, but because of weak state institutions and rule of law, property rights are not reliably protected.
+In rural areas, the government owns all land, although customary usage rights are common.
+The events in 2013/14 severely undermined fundamental property rights, as the government was unable to protect its citizens or their assets during and after the conflict.
+This resulted in the displacement of millions of people.
+Many returning individuals have found their properties occupied by others and have faced challenges in reclaiming their land.
+This has particularly been a problem for Muslim owners.
+International non-governmental organizations such as the Norwegian Refugee Council have implemented programs to assist returnees in advocating for their property rights.

-During the period under review, the CAR government has made suggestions and taken initial steps toward the “tokenization” of the economy, including the tokenization of property rights and land ownership.
-Additionally, the government has expressed plans to introduce a national cryptocurrency called the Sango.
+During the period under review, the CAR government took further steps toward the tokenization of the economy, including the tokenization of property rights and land ownership based on a national digital blockchain project, the Sango coin.

 Property rights

-Agricultural production, including timber, bamboo, cotton and coffee (which are the CAR’s main agricultural exports), accounts for over 40% of GDP.
-Recent government investments in the agricultural sector, combined with favorable weather conditions and improved security, have contributed to stabilizing the fragile economy amidst turbulent macro conditions and multiple crises.
+Agricultural production, including timber, bamboo, cotton and coffee – which are the Central African Republic’s main agricultural exports – accounts for more than 40% of GDP.
+Recent government investments in the agricultural sector helped mitigate the adverse weather conditions of 2024.
+Improved security has also contributed to stabilizing a fragile economy under turbulent macro conditions and multiple crises.

 Private enterprise